-In that situation, says Gendels, “The bank will hold the loan in its own portfolio or on the bank’s books and not sell the loan."
+In that situation, Gendels says, “the bank will hold the loan in its own portfolio or on the bank’s books and not sell the loan."

-The advantage, she explains, is that "many times lenders will offer portfolio loans that are not conventional or fit in to a saleable product.
-This gives you more loan options to choose from and can be particularly helpful if you, your apartment, or your building don’t meet traditional lending criteria--for example, if the building is a ‘low sold’ building, less than 51% owner occupied.”
+The advantage, she explains, is that "many times lenders will offer portfolio loans that are not conventional or fit into a saleable product.
+This gives you more loan options to choose from and can be particularly helpful if you, your apartment, or your building don’t meet traditional lending criteria—for example, if the building is a ‘low sold’ building, less than 51 percent owner occupied.”

-3. How do I get pre-approved for a mortgage?
+3. How do I get pre-qualified for a mortgage?

-“Typically you fill out a standard residential loan application, listing your name, current address, date of birth, income and assets, and other property owned,” says Gendels.
+“Typically you fill out a standard residential loan application, listing your name, current address, date of birth, income and assets, and other property owned,” Gendels says.
 “You also authorize a credit check, which is the only outside source of information that is checked at this point in the process.”

-Pre-approval is quick and relatively painless.
-In National Cooperative Bank’s case, the bank (which, despite its name, lends to condo buyers too) usually tells borrowers whether they’re qualified within about 10 minutes, says Gendels.
-You can print out your own “prequal” letter, which a real estate broker may want to see before showing apartments and which you’ll need to submit with an offer letter.
+Pre-qualification is quick and relatively painless.
+In National Cooperative Bank’s case, the bank (which, despite its name, lends to condo buyers too) usually tells borrowers whether they’re qualified within about 10 minutes, Gendels says.
+You can print out your own pre-qualification letter, which a real estate broker may want to see before showing apartments and which you’ll need to submit with an offer letter.

-In addition to getting yourself preapproved, you may want to take the additional step of asking your lender to approve your prospective building.
+In addition to getting yourself pre-qualified, you may want to take the additional step of asking your lender to approve your prospective building.

-“In a seller’s market where bidding wars are more common, buyers are better off submitting an offer without financing contingencies,” explains Gendels.
+“In a seller’s market, where bidding wars are more common, buyers are better off submitting an offer without financing contingencies,” Gendels says.
 “To remove as much risk as possible when they’re waiving contingencies, an increasing number of buyers are asking us to pre-approve the building, which we are happy to do.”

-Here are a few items National Cooperative Bank looks at in getting the building approved:
+Here are a few items National Cooperative Bank looks at when getting the building approved:

 - Whether it is a co-op or condominium